Soulfly (Soulfly album)

 Soulfly is the debut studio album by American heavy metal band Soulfly, released on April 21, 1998, through Roadrunner Records.
 The record was released in memory of frontman Max Cavalera's deceased stepson and was the first album featuring Cavalera since leaving Sepultura two years prior.
 Soulfly has been certified gold by the RIAA.

+In 2021, the staff of Revolver included the album in their list of the "20 Essential Nu-Metal Albums".